mayamerch/CSC207-design-project/phase2/src/README.txt

 true or false for Users of type Speaker, Organiser or Attendee.
 The UserType itself is also an attribute of User.

-The UserMap is designed to be saved automatically only when logging out in the GUI
+The UserMap is designed to be saved automatically only when logging out in the GUI.

+To use the program, run RunPresenter2 (included in GUI package) Login information for testing: (username,password)
+To login as an Organizer: (user1, user1)
+To login as a Speaker: (user2,user2)
+To login as an Attendee: (user4, user4)
+You can also create a new user as the Organizer.